 - Recognize the implications of the unauthorized practice of law

-The courses, developed and taught by practicing immigration law judges and attorneys, are offered both online and in traditional classroom formats.
+The courses, developed and taught by practicing immigration law judges and attorneys, are offered completely online.

 Graduates may pursue careers working with immigrant populations in areas such as law, education, government, and non-profit and community-based organizations.

 It is important to note that this program does not qualify anyone who does not hold an attorney’s license to practice law.

 Candidates for admission to advanced certificate programs must possess a bachelor’s degree with a 3.0 GPA or higher from an accredited undergraduate institution.